evkx/evkx.github.io/content/models/chevrolet/blazer_ev/blazer_ev_rs_rwd/_index.md

 ### Suspension

 The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 178 mm.
+The ground clearance with this suspension is 194 mm.

+### Steering

+Dynamic steering is a standard on the Chevrolet Blazer EV RS RWD, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes